zhen0001/GWAS_SSF_Genomebiology/README.md

 3)  snpEff_annotation.sh is used to annotate the SNPs used in this GWAS

 The scripts will be updated for the whole paper as soon as possible.
+Or you could contact the first author, zhiqiang chen.
+The email is Zhiqiang.chen@slu.se